ksu-cs-textbooks/cis300/content/stacks-queues/stack-impl.md

 quite similar to the [**StringBuilder** implementation](/strings/stringbuilder-impl) we described in the last chapter.
-We have discussed two kinds of stacks in this chapter - stacks of **object**s and generic stacks.
+We have discussed two kinds of stacks in this chapter - stacks of <strong>object?</strong>s and generic stacks.
 We will focus on implementing a generic stack in this section, as it is easy to modify such an implementation to be non-generic.